Mre-Dennis-Kinuthia/pesa_popote/README.md

 # 🚀 Pesa Popote 🚀

 Welcome to Pesa Popote, the fintech solution that lets you send and receive money "popote," which means "everywhere" in Swahili.
-With Pesa Popote, you can make payments, manage transactions, and keep track of your finances in a way that's as smooth as a well-executed M-Pesa transaction.
+With Pesa Popote, you can make payments, manage transactions, and keep track of your finances in a way that's smooth and well-executed.

+Pesa Popote integrates multiple financial services, including M-Pesa, Flutterwave, Lipa Na M-Pesa, Lipa Later, and Kopo Kopo, to provide you with a comprehensive suite of features.
+From making payments to managing transactions and keeping track of your finances, we've got you covered!

 ## Table of Contents  📋